ksflow/ksflow/docs/security.md

 3. Updates the status of the KafkaACL object to reflect success or failure

 Currently, namespaced resources are allowed to define KafkaACLs against topics under certain topic prefixes.
-Specifically, a prefix can be specified in the ClusterKafkaCluster spec which will restrict the topics.
+Specifically, a prefix can be specified in the ClusterKafkaClusterConfig spec which will restrict the topics.

-For example, let's say there is a ClusterKafkaCluster specified with prefix `com.example`, and a `KafkaTopic` named `my-topic` is defined in namespace `my-namespace` referencing that ClusterKafkaCluster.
+For example, let's say there is a ClusterKafkaClusterConfig specified with prefix `com.example`, and a `KafkaTopic` named `my-topic` is defined in namespace `my-namespace` referencing that ClusterKafkaClusterConfig.
 In this case, the topic that will be created (if successful) is `com.example.my-namespace.my-topic`.
 The steps are:
 1. The ksflow controller will create a Kubernetes Job in `my-namespace` which is responsible for creating the topic.
 The Job object is owned by the KafkaTopic.
 2. The ksflow controller will watch the Job and update the status of the KafkaTopic accordingly to reflect success or failure.